BRCAChallenge/brca-exchange/website/content/help/research/variant-nomenclature.md

 <span class="term_entry">

-#### VRS Identifier ((VR_ID))
+#### GA4GH VRS Identifier ((VR_ID))
-The VRS Identifier is a globally-unique identifier that removes a number of the ambiguities in variant representation.
+The Variant Reference Specification (VRS) is a standard developed by the Global Alliance for Genomic Health (GA4GH) to facilitate and improve sharing of genetic information.
+The VRS Identifier is a computed string that identifies the variant uniquely and globally, with fewer ambiguities than other nomenclature systems.
 Further details are available [here](https://vr-spec.readthedocs.io/en/1.0/).

 </span>